chriscrcodes/chriscrcodes/README.md

 ## Hi there! 👋

-I'm Christophe Crémon, a Solutions Architect & Offering Lead specializing in the Industry of the Future.
+I’m Christophe, Lead Solutions Architect with 20 + years of technology leadership.

-As a Microsoft MVP, I strive to contribute to the tech community and share knowledge.
+As a Microsoft MVP, I specialize in building data‑centric intelligence and Agentic AI solutions that span Azure Edge‑to‑Cloud environments.

-With over 20 years of experience in IT and Cloud computing, I am a seasoned expert in Microsoft Cloud Technologies, particularly Azure, Data, and AI solutions.

 ## About Me

 Based in Paris, France, I currently work at [Avanade](https://www.avanade.com).

-My focus is on transforming industries through data-driven strategies, hybrid cloud architectures, and AI-driven insights in smart manufacturing, operations, and supply chains, helping organizations fully harness the potential of digital transformation.
+💡 What I Do
+- Advise C‑suite & engineering teams on strategy & ROI
+- Design scalable Azure architectures
+- Build AI‑enabled solutions

+🤝 My Passion
+- Translating complex tech into clear business value
+- Fostering cross‑functional collaboration
+- Delivering measurable outcomes on time and budget

 ## Connect with Me